svennam92/istio101/workshop/exercise-4/README.md

 2. Click on the web preview icon and select port 8082.
 3. Click on Home -> Istio -> Istio Service Dashboard.
 4. Select guestbook in the Service drop down.
-5. In a different tab, visit the guestbook application and refresh the page multiple times to generate some load, or run the load script from above.
+5. In a different tab, visit the guestbook application and refresh the page multiple times to generate some load.

 ![](../README_images/grafana.png)

 This Grafana dashboard provides metrics for each workload.
 Explore the other dashboard provided as well.

-Use Ctrl-C to exit the port-foward when you are done.
+6. Use Ctrl-C to exit the port-foward when you are done.

 #### Prometheus